-To earn an A.A.-T in Political Science:
+To earn an A.A. in Political Science

-- 1. Complete major requirements as outlined above. - 2.
-Complete CSU General Education Breadth or IGETC requirements. - 3.
+- 1. Complete Major Core Requirements and Major Electives, as outlined. - 2.
+Complete one of the following General Education (GE) patterns; FRC GE, CSU Breadth or IGETC. - 3.
 Complete electives so that major units, plus GE units, plus elective units total sixty (60) units or higher.